English terms with diacritical marks: Accent-addition and accent-removal

 As words are naturalized into English, sometimes diacritics are added to imported words that originally did not have any, often to distinguish them from common English words or to otherwise assist in proper pronunciation.
 In the cases of maté from Spanish mate (/'mɑːteɪ/; ['mate]), animé from Japanese anime, and latté or even lattè from Italian latte (/ˈlɑːteɪ/; [ˈlatte]), an accent on the final e indicates that the word is pronounced with /eɪ/ at the end, rather than the e being silent.
 Examples of a partial removal include resumé (from the French résumé) and haček (from the Czech háček) because of the change in pronunciation of the initial vowels.
 Complete naturalization stripping all diacritics also has occurred, in words such as canyon, from the Spanish cañón.
 For accurate readings, some speech writers use diacritics to differentiate homographs, such as lēad (pronounced like liːd) and lĕad (pronounced like lɛd).

-In poetic usage are adjectives such as learnèd and belovèd, which are pronounced with two and three syllables respectively, unlike the past participles learned and beloved, which are each pronounced with one fewer syllable.
+In reverent and slightly poetic usage are commonly two -ed suffixed adjectives, if prefixed by a superlative, “learnèd” whereas rarely so “belovèd”.
+These are pronounced with two and three syllables respectively, unlike their related past participle versions.
+In courts, “my learnèd friend” is for any other specific representative at the bar, “the learnèd judge” for any cited judge and “this/the learnèd professor” or any other contributor’s title for anyone else cited who is legally highly qualified.
+Many wedding ceremonies begin “Dearly belovèd”, whether correctly spelt this way or not.
+This list expands to almost all -ed words in hymns and old rhymes if by chance helping with rhythm, emphasis or musical cadence.
+The, to some clerics, mildly blasphemous, quiet, polite curse “the blessèd (object)” still features in most British dialects, it being more reserved to main liturgy as the blessèd Virgin Mary, our blessèd saviour and blessèd are the poor, they who mourn and others upon whom the New Testament confirms unconditional blessing.